Web Development· 15 min read

 3. Mozon Technologies — enterprise integrator

 Mozon's specialism is enterprise software integration — connecting websites to SAP, Oracle, custom ERPs, HR platforms.
 The web front-end is often a side quest inside a bigger IT transformation.
-Six-figure SAR projects, 12–24 week timelines, formal procurement muscle.
+Six-figure scope projects, 12–24 week timelines, formal procurement muscle.
 Pick Mozon if: your "web project" is really an enterprise integration project with a website attached.

 4. ITG — broad IT services shop